WeblateOrg/weblate/docs/admin/projects.rst

 Based on your permissions, you can be able to create new translation projects and componets in Weblate.
-It is always allowed for superusers and if your instance uses billing (eg. like https://hosted.weblate.org/), you can also create those based on your plans allowance.
+It is always allowed for superusers and if your instance uses billing (eg. like https://hosted.weblate.org/, see :ref:`billing`), you can also create those based on your plans allowance.

 You can view your current billing plan on separate page: